ronimk/fun-with-macros/LazyEval/README.md

 1. make a first rudimentary draft for the extensions.
 2. combine the draft version with a variable notation similar to Doug Hyote's defmacro-bang language to make the extensions more elegant to use.

-A slightly modified version of the Lazy Evaluation language is utilized, in hopes of helping the garbage collector get rid of unused and unneeded data.
+A slightly modified version of the Lazy Evaluation language is utilized, to help the garbage collector get rid of unused and unneeded data.